lichkingTed/query-agent-Louis/README.md

 # Cleric Query Agent Assignment

 ## Introduction
 This document outlines the requirements and guidelines for the Cleric Query Agent Assignment.
-Your task is to develop an AI agent capable of accurately answering questions about applications deployed on a Kubernetes cluster.
+Your task is to develop an AI agent capable of accurately answering queries about applications deployed on a Kubernetes cluster.

 ## Objective
-Create an AI agent that interacts with a Kubernetes cluster to answer questions about its deployed applications.
+Create an AI agent that interacts with a Kubernetes cluster to answer queries about its deployed applications.

 ## Assignment Details